MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-28-five-best-gift-ideas-for-Sherlock-Holmes-fans.markdown

 #### Sherlockian reason for choosing this gift

-These dogs make such an adorable representation of Sherlock Holmes and Dr. Watson.
+These dogs make one of the most adorable representations of Sherlock Holmes and Dr. Watson.

 **You can hardly make more cute and dapper** than this cute pudgy pug wearing a bowler hat and tall slender curly Sherlock wearing a deerstalker hat.